AXZ003/Lit-Flix/README.md

 # Lit-Flix

-This website will allow the user to search for any movie and it will render information, rating, movie poster, trailers and showtimes.
+This application allows users to search for current and past movies.
+After inputing a movie in the serach box the app will render summary, rating, movie poster, trailers and showtimes.

 # Technologies Used / Built With
 <ul>